imustafin/imustafin.github.io/en/_posts/2021-07-12-optimizing-heroku-postgres-for-free-tier.md

 [http://www.sibrowser.ru/packages/authors/https://vk.com/sigamepack](http://www.sibrowser.ru/packages/authors/https:%2F%2Fvk.com%2Fsigamepack).

 ## Step 3: Full Text Search on JSONB columns
-Additionally, we can do a full text on JSONB columns.
+Additionally, we can do a full text search on JSONB columns.
 There is [a good article by Leigh Halliday][pganalyze-fulltext] which describes implementing a full text search using the [pg_search][pg_search] gem using Postgres `ts_vector` type.